netplay-bracket-finder/netplay-bracket-finder/README.md

 whenever the repository recieves a new `events.json` commit, the github pages workflow will trigger on push.

 so, the site is regularly updated!

-# todo

-* investigate why ultimate tournaments are pulled in